Jonatha-Varjao/Playing-Functional/README.md

 # Playing-Functional

-Some Algorithmis Problems using the functional approach.
+Some Algorithms Problems using the functional approach.